caiyue1993/Tiptoes/README.md

 ## Why You'd Want This

-If you are tired of using system's own navigation controller and are seeking something different,Tiptoes may suit your needs.And it doesn't break any of your existing code.
+If you are tired of using system's own navigation controller and are seeking something different, Tiptoes may suit your needs.
+And it doesn't break any of your existing code.
 Just plug and enjoy.

 ## Transition Effect Customization